What Is a CRM for Restaurants and Why Do You Need One?

 Second, integrated restaurant CRMs use state-of-the-art data encryption technology to ensure sensitive information can’t be intercepted by hackers.
 Simply put, encryption obscures the meaning of data so that it can only be read by those for whom it’s intended.

-Finally, a hybrid cloud-and-local-network system like TouchBistro’s keeps data safe and accessible in case of an internet or power outage.
+Finally, a hybrid cloud-and-local-network system like TouchBistro’s keeps data safe and accessible in case restaurants have an internet or power outage.

 3. A Restaurant CRM Helps You Understand Customer Behavior and Ordering Patterns